Rugby union in China: Bilateral Matches

 China plays in what was intended to be an annual Kublai Khan Cup against Mongolia.
 In the inaugural match in May 2015, China won 46–19.
 No further contests for the Cup have been recorded.

 World Cup

 In its attempt to qualify for the 2015 Rugby World Cup, China participated in the 2015 Rugby World Cup – Asia qualification, as part of the 2012 Asian Five Nations Division 2.
 It lost its first match to Malaysia 89–0, and so was eliminated from the qualification process.

 China was not eligible to attempt to qualify for the 2019 Rugby World Cup, because only teams in the Top Three (generally Japan, Hong Kong and South Korea), Division 1, and Division 2 of the Asian Rugby Championship can participate in the qualification process.

+By winning the 2019 Asia Rugby Championship division tournaments, and gaining promotion to Division 2 in the process, China was in a position to attempt qualification for the 2023 Rugby World Cup.
+However, this opportunity was lost, as the team has not played a test match since their 2019 victories.

 Military

 The People’s Liberation Army XV team represents China in the International Defence Rugby Competition, which is held alongside the Rugby World Cup.
 It participated in the inaugural 2011 edition, held in New Zealand and Australia.
 Results included a 59–12 loss to the Tongan Defence Services.
 However, it did not appear in the 2015 edition held in England or in the 2019 edition held in Japan.
 According to Simon Chadwick, professor of sports enterprise at the University of Salford, "[t]he Chinese armed forces have been playing rugby [XVs] for a number of years.
 They have believed that rugby is one of the best ways to develop the skills of their personnel, involving as it does strength, teamwork and decision-making.”

 The People’s Liberation Army XV team, which is stationed at the army’s sports institute in Guangzhou, also competes in an annual match against the Hong Kong Disciplined Services team in the TK Lai Cup, named after Hong Kong's Secretary for Security.
 The match has traditionally been played in December but in 2016 was played during Taipan Day in April, with the PLA replaced by a new Hong Kong team, the Tin Shui Wai Pandas.

 The team has also been a part of the second-tier rugby competition in Hong Kong.